The Cloths of Heaven

 Ketevan Beridze

-Katy brings energy, colour, and restless life into the world of The Cloths of Heaven.
-Originally from Georgia, she moves through the city with natural confidence, warmth, and emotional openness, carrying with her a vibrant spirit that stands in striking contrast to the greyness surrounding much of the story’s industrial landscape.
+Ketevan Beridze, known as Katy, brings energy, colour, and restless life into the world of The Cloths of Heaven.
+Originally from Georgia, she moves through the city with natural confidence, warmth, and youthful charisma.

 At school, Katy is impossible to overlook.
-Beautiful, expressive, and full of youthful charisma, she attracts admiration effortlessly, yet beneath the attention lies genuine kindness and emotional intelligence.
-Unlike those who seek popularity through cruelty or exclusion, Katy possesses an instinctive generosity that draws people together rather than pushing them apart.
+Beautiful, expressive, and alive with movement, she attracts attention effortlessly, yet beneath the brightness lies genuine kindness.
+Unlike those who seek popularity through cruelty or exclusion, Katy draws people together.

 Music, dance, friendship, and performance form the heartbeat of her world.
-She embraces life with enthusiasm and emotional honesty, helping create moments of joy and movement within environments too often weighed down by silence, fear, or loneliness.
+She helps create moments of joy and social openness within environments too often weighed down by silence, fear, or loneliness.